 The sun even came out Southern France style for us too, which was a welcome surprise.

-Arriving early, I sipped sparkling water with a slice of lemon as the sun kissed my cheeks before the obligatory blogger and her agent shot with Robyn outside, before we feasted on a hot tuna salad Nicoise and guinea fowl!
+Arriving early, I sipped sparkling water with a slice of lemon as the sun kissed my cheeks before Robyn and I feasted on a hot tuna salad Nicoise and guinea fowl!

 Fresh, delicious and always authentic French cuisine, Aubaine serves up traditional fare with a twist in the most enchanting of restaurant settings making it the perfect spot to catch up, relax and enjoy a glass of Prosecco, in too of course.